PhilipSCA/philanderson-co-uk/john/learning/GCSE/business.md

     - Increase marketing on product
 ```
 ```

-Market map - brands in one market on map scaled on two things like price and quality Market segmentation - dividing market into different categories to reach different target audiences Footfall - number of people walking past your business per day Sole trader - only one owner of a business - do main work themselves - can have employees Partnership - two+ owners of a business, workload, liability and profits are shared.
+Footfall - number of people walking past your business per day Sole trader - only one owner of a business - do main work themselves - can have employees Partnership - two+ owners of a business, workload, liability and profits are shared.